Prospective Post-Bac FAQs

 Unfortunately, we cannot offer advising appointments to students prior to acceptance.
 If you have any questions about the program please email us at firstname.lastname@example.org.

 We do not offer campus tours to applicants.
-However, a self-guided tour of the campus can be found at this link: https://uadmissions.georgetown.edu/visiting/
+However, the Undergraduate Admissions office offers tours or a self-guided tour of the campus.
+These can be found at this link: https://uadmissions.georgetown.edu/visiting/

 Classes are only offered during the day.
 Students take undergraduate courses together with undergraduate students.